IvMisticos/AboutMe/Terms and Conditions.md

 2.4 We don't guarantee frequent updates, quick support and permanent workability for free products.

+2.5 Customer cannot resell plugins you bought or received in any unfair way.

 ## 3. Private Products*

 3.1 After receiving and confirming the workability of the order, customer loses the ability to request any free changes in the product and any right on free updates.
 (Exclusion: Developer's personal desire)